GLP-1 for Your Wedding: What to Know Before You Start.

 Facial changes.
 Rapid weight loss can change facial appearance through fat-pad loss, sometimes called "Ozempic face," which is why some brides and grooms add facial treatments to their routine.

 Side effects.
 Nausea and GI upset are common in the first few weeks, usually mild and temporary.
+Anything severe or persistent is a conversation for your prescriber.

 It doesn't fix the underlying pattern.
 A GLP-1 lowers appetite, but it doesn't teach you how to eat underneath that quiet.
-Without that piece, it becomes just another crash diet, with the same ending.
+Without that piece, it becomes just another crash diet with the same ending.

 Can you take a GLP-1 just for the wedding?